codethesaurus/docs/docs/contributing.md

 First, head over to [https://codethesaur.us](https://codethesaur.us/) to see how the site currently works.

-You can also install and run it yourself by reading over the Install section of these docs.
+You can also install and run it yourself by reading over the Installation section of these docs.

 You can also look at the About section to learn more about the history, how the site is designed and developed, and how the core thesaurus files are created.